 It seems that there are a lot of people these days that need to resort to a payday loan and many are against them.
 There are those that say that they should be banned because they take advantage of the most vulnerable but others that feel they should stay.
 But are there really arguments that stand up in favour of them considering how much bad press they have had?

 A payday loan is often the only form of borrowing available that does not need a credit check.
-This means that anyone can potentially borrow money using this means as long as they can prove that they have an income.
+This means that anyone can potentially borrow money using this means if they can prove that they have an income.
 Some people feel that this offers equality in the world of lending meaning that it is something that everyone can do.
-However, there are draw backs in that the cost is very high.
-As the borrowers are seen as high risk, the lenders charge a lot of money so that if some borrowers cannot repay, that cost is covered by the borrowers that can.
+However, there are draw backs in that the cost is extremely high.
+As the borrowers are high risk, the lenders charge a lot of money so that if some borrowers cannot repay, that cost is covered by the borrowers that can.

-Alternatives for payday loans could be considered to be a lot worse as well.
+Alternatives for payday loans could be a lot worse as well.
 Loan sharks are often used by those that cannot get money from a conventional lender and they are not pleasant to deal with.
 It can be a better prospect to risk getting charged high fees than thinking about what might happen if you cannot pay them back.
-Of course, rather than this some people may turn to theft or other illegal means to get money, which again would be very much less desirable than a short term loan.
+Of course, rather than this some people may turn to theft or other illegal means to get money, which again would be very much less desirable than a short-term loan.

 It is a difficult debate.
 No one wants to see vulnerable people being overcharged for borrowing money, but as they are a high risk, lenders will not lend to them otherwise.
 If money is needed quickly, then this could be the only option for many people.
 If the alternatives are very much worse, then this could be a good option.